Heading to Montreal for a winter city break? Then here’s how to plan the perfect 3 days in Montreal including the best things to see & do in the city!

 As a little taster, check out my video on some of the best things to do in Monteal in winter!

-I also loved how close it was to nature and the outdoors (though that’s a very common theme in Canada!)
+One of the things I adored about Montreal is how easy it is getting outside in nature (though that’s a very common theme in Canada!)

 Mount Royal (where the name Montreal comes from) stands over the city, and people flock here for their adventure activities during the winter and the summer.